Henry Normal: Radio

 In 1994, Normal performed a series of four shows called Encyclopedia Poetica on BBC Radio 4.
 Since retiring in April 2016, Normal has written and performed twelve Radio 4 shows combining comedy, poetry and stories about his life and family: A Normal Family, A Normal Life, A Normal Love, A Normal Imagination, A Normal Nature, A Normal Universe, A Normal Communication, A Normal Ageing, A Normal Community, A Normal Home, A Normal Journey and A Normal Humanity.
 Both series of shows have since been repeated on BBC Radio 4 Extra.

 Publications

 In 2018, Two Roads published A Normal Family: Everyday adventures with our autistic son, which he co-wrote with his wife, screenwriter Angela Pell.

-Henry has several poetry collections published by Flapjack Press:
+Normal has several poetry collections published by Flapjack Press: